-If your event or meeting is taking place at the Beaumont Civic Center, there’s plenty to explore in an around the center in downtown Beaumont.
-It’s within walking distance to restaurants, bars, museums and live entertainment.
-The best place to start is Main Street.
-Stop in and visit one or all of the state-of-the-art museums on Main Street like the Texas Energy Museum, where guests can learn about the state’s rich history in the oil industry.
+Hop on a scooter or a Beaucycle and stop in and visit one or all of the state-of-the-art museums on Main Street like the Texas Energy Museum, where guests can learn about the state’s rich history in the oil industry.
 Adjacent to the Texas Energy Museum is the highly praised Art Museum of Southeast Texas, where contemporary art pieces and sculptures are available to view.
-For lunch, Two Magnolias is a great little restaurant located inside the art museum, where you can order a meatloaf or Hawaiian chicken—something a little different than you’ll usually find at a museum cafe.
+For lunch, Two Magnolias is a great little restaurant located inside the art museum, where you can order delicious meatloaf, Hawaiian chicken, and the highly sought-after deviled eggs—something a little different than you’ll usually find at a museum cafe.
+Just down the road, the Fire Museum of Texas boasts an eclectic museum and a 24-foot Dalmatian-spotted fire hydrant donated by the Walt Disney Company.
+While exploring downtown, make sure to stop and look at the painted electrical boxes and murals.

-Five minutes north is Walnut Street, where can you tour the Fire Museum of Texas, one of the best museums in the country detailing the history of fire safety.
-There, you will see vintage fire trucks and uniforms and learn the chronological evolution of firefighters and their equipment.
-A three minute walk south will take you to a museum that highlights one of the world’s most famous inventors and scientist: the Thomas Alva Edison Museum.
+A three-minute walk south will take you to a museum that highlights one of the world’s most famous inventors and scientists: the Thomas Alva Edison Museum.
 At the Edison Museum, groups can view more than 1,400 original artifacts used in the inventor’s laboratory and visit its impressive library filled with vintage science books.

 Hit the Town